Marigot, Dominica Guide

 Day Trips

-Approximately 1 hour 15 minutes by car from Marigot Discover the magical Emerald Pool, a grotto fed by a cascading waterfall in the heart of Dominica's rainforest.
-Take a refreshing dip in the cool, emerald-green waters, surrounded by lush vegetation and the sounds of nature.
-The short hike to the pool is an adventure in itself, offering glimpses of Dominica's diverse plant life.
-It's a perfect spot for a revitalizing escape and a memorable photo opportunity.
+Approximately 1 hour by car from Marigot Discover the enchanting Emerald Pool, a natural grotto nestled within the heart of Dominica's rainforest.
+A short, scenic hike leads you to this stunning pool, fed by a cascading waterfall.
+Take a refreshing dip in the cool, emerald-green waters, surrounded by lush vegetation and the sounds of the rainforest.
+It's a perfect spot for relaxation and rejuvenation.

-Approximately 1 hour by car from Marigot Red Rocks
+Approximately 1.5 hours by car from Marigot Cabrits National Park

 Travel Time